1jour1vin

 Food and wine pairings

-Enjoy with venison fillet in grand veneur sauce, rabbit ballotine, Saint-Nectaire cheese, etc.
+Enjoy it with a venison fillet in grand veneur sauce, rabbit ballotine, Saint-Nectaire cheese…

 Bettane & Desseauve